-Micha, the senior partner of Arbutus Law Group LLP, is based in Victoria BC.
+Micha, Senior Counsel, lives and works in the unceded territory of the lək̓ʷəŋən People.
 His practice deals exclusively with First Nations’ legal issues and Aboriginal rights.
 He was called to the Ontario Bar in 1975 and to the British Columbia Bar in 1987, and currently practices in both provinces.
-He has acted as legal counsel on several leading Aboriginal law cases, including the Nowegijick and Gull Bay Development Corporation tax cases, and the Mitchell case on Aboriginal trade rights.
+He has acted as legal counsel on several historic Aboriginal law cases, including the Nowegijick and Gull Bay Development Corporation tax cases, and the Mitchell case on Aboriginal trade rights.

-Internationally he has worked with indigenous peoples in Central America and Vietnam.
+Internationally Micha has worked with indigenous peoples in Central America and Vietnam.